Click or the topic for details:

 Intel VROC is a hybrid RAID solution.
 It has attributes like hardware RAID because of the key silicon feature, Intel VMD.
 Intel VDM is offered with the new Intel® Xeon® Scalable Processors.
 Intel VROC uses Intel VMD to aggregate NVMe SSDs allowing bootable RAID.
 Intel VROC also has attributes like software RAID.
 For instance, it uses some of the CPU cores to calculate the RAID logic.
 Because of this combination of software and silicon, Intel VROC is called a hybrid RAID solution.

-Which OEM or ODM has designed in Intel VROC?
+Which original equipment manufacturer (OEM) or original design manufacturer (ODM) has designed in Intel VROC?

 Several OEMs and ODMs have designed in Intel VROC into appropriate server and workstation platforms.
 We can provide guidance after the OEMs and ODMs launch products, but we recommend you ask your server or workstation provider directly.